 Tesco delivers with this card.
-The 26-month, 0% introductory rate on purchases is right up there with the best.
-Throw in Clubcard points as well, and it’s a great offer for regular Tesco shoppers who also want to spread the cost of a new purchase over two-plus years without paying any interest.
+The 18-month, 0% introductory rate on purchases makes this card a strong contender.
+Throw in Clubcard points as well, and it’s a great offer for regular Tesco shoppers who also want to spread the cost of a new purchase over more than a year without paying any interest.

 The headline 0% purchase rate plus the Clubcard points deal is a winner for Tesco shoppers, but no credit card gives you everything.

-At 26 months, Tesco’s 0% purchases deal is riding high in the best-buy tables, although a few other cards also run to 26 months, or slightly longer.
-It is worth noting that there are other supermarket cards that give users 0% for 29 months on both purchases AND balance transfers, which is obviously better than the offer here.
-If you’re a regular Tesco shopper though, that fact still may tilt the balances in favor of this card.
+At 18 months, Tesco’s 0% purchases deal is riding comfortably in the best-buy tables, although a few other cards also run to 18 months, or even longer.
+If you’re a regular Tesco shopper though, that fact still may tilt the balances in favour of this card.

 When you apply for any form of borrowing, the provider will check your credit rating with one of the big reference agencies such as Experian or Equifax.
 This will highlight any financial problems such as missed payments, bankruptcy or County Court Judgements (CCJs) in the last six years.

-If you have had prior financial problems, Tesco might cut your 0% interest period to 20 or 14 months, charge you a higher APR, or reject you altogether.
+If you have had prior financial problems, Tesco might cut your 0% interest period or charge you a higher APR, or reject you altogether.

 To qualify, you must have an annual income of at least £5,000, a good credit history, hold no more than one Tesco Bank Credit Card and have not applied for a Tesco Bank Credit Card in the last month.